-In round 2 of the Delphi study, participants commented on the use of the phrase "cultural barriers" as being "too nonspecific."
-The Multicultural Health curriculum statement within The RACGP Curriculum for Australian General Practice (15) uses the phrase "culturally and linguistically diverse" to define groups and individuals who differ according to religion and spirituality, racial backgrounds, and ethnicity as well as language.
-They suggest that the phrase "culturally and linguistically diverse background" can be used to reflect intergenerational and contextual issues, not only migrant experience.
-This phrase was agreed on to replace "cultural barriers" by 8 of the 9 participants in round 3 of the Delphi study.
+In Round 2 of the Delphi study, participants commented on the use of the term "cultural barriers" as being "too non-specific".
+The Multicultural Health curriculum statement within the Royal Australian College of General Practitioners Curriculum for Australian Practice 2011 (15) uses the term, "culturally and linguistically diverse", to define groups and individuals that differ according to religion and spirituality, racial backgrounds and ethnicity as well as language.
+They suggest the term "culturally and linguistically diverse background" can be used to reflect intergenerational and contextual issues, not only migrant experience.
+This term was agreed upon to replace "cultural barriers" by 8 out of the 9 participants in Round 3 of the Delphi study.

-Pregnancy Testing
+Pregnancy testing

-In the early stages of pregnancy, especially before the date of missed menses, a serum HCG test is the most accurate method to determine pregnancy.
-Although the minimum detection limits for urine HCG pregnancy tests have decreased over the past 20 y to 10-20 IU/L, their performance in the lower range of HCG concentration is poor and false-negative results are common when the test is used before the date of missed menses (16-18).
-These false-negative results may be due to user error, urine sample dilution, variations in menstrual cycle duration and calculation of the date of missed menses, and variations in the timing of implantation and therefore the concentration of HCG in urine (16-18).
+In the early stages of pregnancy, especially prior to the date of missed menses, a serum HCG pregnancy test is the most accurate method to determine if a female is pregnant.
+Although the minimum detection limits for urine HCG pregnancy tests have decreased over the past 20 years to 10-20 IU/L, their performance in the lower range of HCG concentration is poor and false-negative results are common when used prior to the date of missed menses (16-18).
+This may be due to user error, urine sample dilution, variations in menstrual cycle duration and calculation of the date of missed menses, and variations in the timing of implantation and therefore the concentration of HCG in urine (16-18)

 A systematic review published in 2013 reported on the accuracy of pregnancy checklists to rule out pregnancy (19).
-The checklists were based on criteria defined by the World Health Organization's Selected Practice Recommendations for Contraceptive Use (20,21).
-The review reported on 3 studies (2,650 women) of diagnostic accuracy assessing the validity of a pregnancy checklist when compared with a urine pregnancy test.
-The checklists were able to confidently rule out pregnancy in women who are not pregnant, as there was a consistent 99%-100% negative predictive value across the included studies.
-Several other studies have reported on the ability of women to self-assess their pregnancy status (22,23).
-These studies also report excellent negative predictive value (99% and 100%) for questioning a woman if she "might be" pregnant.
+The checklists were based on criteria defined by the World Health Organisation (WHO) Selected Practice Recommendations for Contraceptive Use (20,21).
+The review reported on three studies of diagnostic accuracy assessing the validity of a pregnancy checklist when compared to a urine pregnancy test representing 2650 women.
+The review revealed a consistent 99-100% negative predictive value across the included studies which mean that the checklists were able to confidently rule out pregnancy in women who are not pregnant.
+A number of other studies have reported on the ability of women to self-assess their pregnancy status (22,23).
+These studies also report excellent negative predictive value (99% & 100%) for questioning a woman if she "might be" pregnant.

-Performing serum pregnancy tests on all female patients before diagnostic nuclear medicine procedures would be costly, time-consuming, and unnecessary.
-The consensus guidelines and associated flowchart provide a simple, consistent process for pregnancy screening that should identify most pregnancies and limit the number of pregnancy tests required.
-The current study demonstrates ongoing support for the development of consensus guidelines and reinforces the results from our previous studies (3,4,24).
+Performing serum pregnancy tests on all females prior to diagnostic nuclear medicine procedures would be costly, time consuming, and unnecessary.
+The consensus guidelines and associated flowchart provide a simple, consistent process for pregnancy screening which should identify the majority of pregnancies and limit the number of pregnancy tests required.
+The current study demonstrates ongoing support for the development of consensus guidelines and reinforces the results from previous studies by the authors (3,4,24).